 - To set the privacy mask windows, follow the steps below: - 1.
 Click New to add a new window. - 2.
-You can use the mouse cursor to re-size and to drag and drop the window, which is recommended to be at least twice the size of the object (height and width) you want to cover. - 3.
+You can use the mouse cursor to size and drag-drop the window, which is recommended to be at least twice the size of the object (height and width) you want to cover. - 3.
 Enter a Window Name and click Save to enable the setting. - 4.
 Click on the Enable privacy mask checkbox to enable this function.